sketch-hq/SketchAPI/docs/api/Image.md

 The current Image (useful if you want to chain the calls).

 For performance reasons, Sketch initializes the `Image` object lazily.
-So if you want to set the dimensions of your Image layer to those of the original file, you'll first need to create the object, and then call the `resizeToOriginalSize` method.
+So if you want to set the dimensions of your Image layer to those of the original file, you'll first need to create the object, and then call the `originalSize` method.

 ## `ImageData`